Online Entomology Colleges and Courses

 Are the Programs Exclusively Online?

-A handful of schools, however, do require you to attend campus for lab-based activities where you may mount and identify insects.
+A handful of schools do require you to attend campus for lab-based activities where you may mount and identify insects.
 You may also be required to take a final examination on campus.
 For programs with on-campus requirements, you might only want to consider those close to home.

 If you have a bachelor's degree in the sciences, you can pursue an online master's degree in entomology.
-Coursework for this 30-40 credit-hour program provides students with a basic background in insects and other arthropods.
-In most programs you will not need to complete a thesis, however, you may have to complete an independent graduate project such as a sample educational curriculum or a pest management strategy.
+Coursework for this 30- to 40-credit-hour program provides students with a basic background in insects and other arthropods.
+In most programs you will not need to complete a thesis; however, you may have to complete an independent graduate project such as a sample educational curriculum or a pest management strategy.
 You should plan to spend 2-4 years earning the degree.